vagonpidarasov/curriculum-vitae/src/repositories/firebase/README.md

 # Firebase repository

-These repositories utilise firebase client to manage data.
+These repositories utilise firebase client to manage data and authentication.